 - withholds, whereby up to 25% of a physician's capitation payment can be withheld depending on the physician's financial performance.
 Earlier in the year, the withhold amount was set at 50%;

-— bonus/penalty provisions, in which per member per month (PMPM) payments were adjusted depending on how a physician’s financial performance affected targets for prescription drug costs, specialist care, and hospitalization.
-Physicians would incur a penalty only for exceeding the drug budget, but would not receive bonuses if they missed the other two targets.
+- bonus/penalty provisions, in which per member per month (PMPM) payments were adjusted depending on how a physician's financial performance affected targets for prescription drug costs, specialist care, and hospitalization.
+Physicians would incur a penalty only for exceeding the drug budget, but they would miss out on bonuses if they missed the other two targets.

-— Primary care physicians in capitated arrangements will have bonus opportunities based on quality measures such as member satisfaction and timely access.
-Preventive health measures, such as childhood immunizations, mammography rates, and diabetic retinal exams will also be included.
+- Primary care physicians in capitated arrangements will have bonus opportunities based on quality measures such as member satisfaction and timely access, as well as preventive health measures, such as childhood immunizations, mammography rates, and diabetic retinal exams.

-— Cost-efficiency bonuses will only be awarded if the participating physician has at least 500 patients in the Harris plan, and the physician group has at least 1,000 enrollees.
+- Cost-efficiency bonuses will be awarded only if the participating physician has at least 500 patients in the Harris plan and the physician group as a whole has at least 1,000 enrollees.

 - Specialists will be contracted on a discounted fee-for-service basis.

 While not involved in the suit, the Austin-based Texas Medical Association refers to it in a recent member magazine article titled "Showdown in cow town."1 In the article, physicians urge their colleagues to let their patients know what payment arrangement insurers require of them.

 1. Moran T. Showdown in cow town: First test of new law ends in a confidential settlement.
 Texas Medicine 1998; 94:39-43. n

 Rick Ellingsen, Partner, Davis Wright Tremaine, 1000 Wilshire Blvd., Suite 600, Los Angeles, CA 90017.
 Telephone: (213) 633-6800.
 Fax: (213) 633-6899.
 E-mail: email@example.com.
 Web site: http://www.dwt.com.